How old are the Arabian Nights stories?

 Who is Scheherazade?

 King Shahryar’s vizier is in charge of finding a new girl every day to marry the king.
 One day, the vizier’s own daughter Scheherazade comes to him and insists that she should marry the king.
 Scheherazade (shuh-HAIR-ah-zadd) explains that she has a plan to stop the king from killing all these women, so the vizier unhappily agrees to let her marry the king.

 So Scheherazade marries King Shahryar.
 That night at bedtime, she offers to tell her new husband a story.
 She tells a great story, but just at the most exciting part she stops because the sun is coming up and it’s time for her to be killed.
 But King Shahryar wants to hear the end of the story, so he agrees to let Scheherazade live another day.

 Scheherazade continues her story that night, and again she ends at the most exciting part, and again the king lets her live.
 She does that every night, for a thousand and one nights, and finally King Shahryar sees that this was a dumb idea and lets Scheherazade live as his queen.

 Here are some of the stories Scheherazade told the king:

-You could compare this story to the older story of Esther, from the Bible, or to the story of Salome.
-It’s a common story about how women and power (but think about this: it marginalizes women by telling us that we can only get power through tricks, but in real life there were women who ruled in the Islamic Empire).
-Possibly it’s being retold here in order to show how bad Sassanian kings were before they converted to Islam and saw the light.
+It’s a common story about how women and power (but think about this: the Arabian Nights marginalizes women by telling us that we can only get power through tricks.
+But in real life there were plenty of women who ruled in the Islamic Empire).